 It’s important to fill all the crevices to the bottom of the jar, so pack the fish in tightly.
 It will meld together during cooking to create one piece.
 Try to keep the jars as clean as possible.
 Our teacher uses only one hand for handling tuna, and keeps the other hand clean for handling the jars.

-9. At this point, you may decide to add 1/8 – 1/4 t. of canning salt.
+9. At this point, you may decide to add about 1/8 t. of canning salt.
 Salt is only a flavoring agent in this particular process, not a safety issue.
 Consider what you’ll be using the tuna for.
 If sandwiches, you may want a little salt.
 If casseroles, you won’t need it.
+[Edited 2018: I always add salt.
+I think it infuses the meat with flavor much better than adding it afterward.
+I also add a tablespoon of olive oil now, which softens and moistens the meat.
+It’s perfectly safe and adds a bit of a European touch to the tuna.]

 10. Once your jars are all filled, remove the rings, rinse them in the disposal side of the sink, and then wash them in the hot, soapy water in the other sink.
 Rinse them off and set aside.